 Night of the Witches (Noche de Brujas)

 Shamans, curanderos (healers), and fortune-tellers are ubiquitous in the small town of Catemaco, Veracruz, throughout the year, but the first Friday of March marks the opening ceremony of their annual convention, overseen by the brujo mayor, or high sorcerer.
 If you'd like to have your cards or hand read or experience a limpia (a spiritual and energetic cleansing), you'll find plenty of options here.

 Benito Juarez's Birthday (Natalicio de Juarez)

 A national public holiday to honor one of Mexico's most beloved leaders, this holiday is celebrated nationwide, but particularly in Oaxaca, Juarez's home state.
 March 21 was the great man's official date of birth, but the holiday is observed on the third Monday in March.
 Benito Juarez went from being a poor Zapotec orphan to become Mexico's first (and so far only) full-blooded indigenous president.
-The event is commemorated with civic ceremonies at monuments to Juarez throughout the country, and a long weekend.
+The event is commemorated with civic ceremonies at monuments to Juarez throughout the country, plus it's a long weekend for workers and students.

 One of Mexico's biggest music festivals is held in the Foro Sol in Mexico City every year in March.
 The festival's concept is to offer a forum for newcomer bands from all over the Spanish speaking world and in a variety of genres.
 For three days space is created for alternative music and new proposals from Spanish language performers.